 A prediction of the net profit attributed to the entire future relationship with a customer.

-Refers to the psychological idea that people feel more negatively about losing money than they do about the prospect of getting money.
+This refers to the psychological idea that people feel more negatively about losing money than they do about the prospect of getting money.

-A long tail keyword is actually a three to five word phrase that can target a niche demographic because of its specificity due to the inclusion of more keywords.
+A long tail keyword is actually a three- to five-word phrase that can target a niche demographic because of its specificity due to the inclusion of more keywords.

 The profit gained from a product or service after all expenses for selling that product or service are covered.

 This is the tool that lets you “automate” your marketing campaigns.
-Through lead nurturing, behavior-based strategies and more, you can use marketing automation to send the right marketing messages to the right people at the right time.
+Through lead nurturing, behavior-based strategies, and more, you can use marketing automation to send the right marketing messages to the right people at the right time.

 Marketing Qualified Lead (MQL)

 A lead that is ready to be handed over to the sales team.
-A person or business that recently had a positive interaction with your company: a discussion, a download, etc., that deems them worthy to move to the next level of the sales funnel.
+A person or business that recently had a positive interaction with your company: a discussion, a download, etc. that deems them worthy to move to the next level of the sales funnel.

 The act of taking an existing product or service to a new market.